Mann Kee Awaaz Pratigya 2: Plot

-After some days, Krishna is discharged from the hospital, and Singhs decide to go to a farmhouse so that Krishna recovers fastly.
-Thakurain weaves a plan with Komal to throw Pratigya out of Singh mansion.
+After some days, Krishna is discharged from the hospital, and The Thakur's decide to go to a farmhouse so that Krishna recovers fastly.
+Sumitra weaves a plan with Komal to throw Pratigya out of Thakur House.
 She poisons Pratigya's juice.
 A new girl Meera is introduced.
 On the other hand, Pratigya's health is constantly deteriorating.
 During her anniversary, she falls.
 When she consulted Doctors about it, they informed her that she has blood cancer and will die soon.

 On the other hand, Meera starts to have a feeling for Krishna.
-On the advice of Thakurain, Pratigya starts searching for a good wife for Krishna and a mother for her children.
-Thakurain discovers Komal's love for Aadarsh and makes a plan to separate Komal and Aadarsh as well as Krishna and Pratigya.
-Pratigya informs Aadarsh about her blood cancer, and Thakurain locks Pratigya and Aadarsh in a room as per her plan.
-Krishna finds Pratigya in Aadarsh's room, and Komal was about to slap Pratigya.
-Still, he stopped her and said that he believes her more than himself and leaves, whereas Komal threatens Thakurain to reveal to Krishna that Thakurain will poison Pratigya if she did not allow her to marry Aadarsh.
+On the advice of Sumitra, Pratigya starts searching for a good wife for Krishna and a mother for her children.
+Sumitra discovers Komal's love for Adarsh and makes a plan to separate Komal and Adarsh as well as Krishna and Pratigya.
+Pratigya informs Adarsh about her blood cancer, and Sumitra locks Pratigya and Adarsh in a room as per her plan.
+Krishna finds Pratigya in Adarsh's room, and Komal was about to slap Pratigya.
+Still, he stopped her and said that he believes her more than himself and leaves, whereas Komal threatens Sumitra to reveal to Krishna that Sumitra will poison Pratigya if she did not allow her to marry Adarsh.
 Meanwhile, Adarsh denies love for Komal to her.

-Moreover, Pratigya and Aadarh marry each other, and Pratigya refers to Krishna as an uneducated goon.
+Moreover, Pratigya and Adarsh marry each other, and Pratigya refers to Krishna as an uneducated goon.
 Krishna promises Pratigya to hate her forever, burns her belongings, and marries Meera to make Pratigya jealous.
-It is revealed in the reports that Pratigya does not have cancer, and Thakurain is giving her poison.
-Krishna learns of it, breaks all relationships with Thakurain, and leaves with Pratigya.
+It is revealed in the reports that Pratigya does not have cancer, and Sumitra is giving her poison.
+Krishna learns of it, breaks all relationships with Sumitra, and leaves with Pratigya.
 On the road, they face a dangerous accident.
 Pratigya is assumed to be dead by everyone.